skystar-p/multi-deployment-controller/README.md

 This controller lets you make multiple deployments based on root template with some derivations, with weighted replica count assignment and minimum replica.

+## Use cases
+* Deploy some pods on spot node, but with minimum guaranteed pod count of on-demand pods.
+* Deploy canary with different image tag, and environment variables.

 ## Usage

 1. Apply CRD.